 The idea behind this press release and why it’s effective is it was written to promote our commitment to creating products that use natural ingredients while showing our support for reputable non-profit organizations, like The Arbor Day Foundation, that give back to the community and help our planet.
 This press release reinforces our commitment to being green, shows philanthropic support, and creates good will with our new and existing customers.

-This was sent out by my publisher to introduce my novel to the public and to bookstores worldwide.
+This was sent out by my publisher to market my novel to the public and to bookstores worldwide.

 Effective?
 Yes, this helped my book to be picked up by bookstores and websites from here to Russia, China, Australia, etc. By including a description of the book in the press release, we were able to get people interested in the novel.
 I’m even in my local Barnes & Noble.
 It was a great way for me to debut my writing and get out there in the publishing world!

 Crystal Brown Tatum, Crystal Clear Communications

 This press release was successful because obviously the content was of interest to the media and it had a catchy attention grabbing headline.
 I feel that we used the narrative to not only gain interest in the story, but to gain sympathy and understanding of the author’s plight, which contributed to the press release success (more than 5,000 hits).
 One must tell a compelling story in a limited amount of space in a press release.
 It’s more than the who, what, when, and where model.
 You want the reader to be drawn in immediately.

 Allison Ortiz, Media & Messaging Specialist, Media Minefield